Join us live for Sunday worship outdoors or online!

-- Also on Sundays, Father Jared Cramer will teach a Faith Formation Class on Zoom.
+- Also on Sundays at 2pm, Father Jared Cramer continues to teach a Faith Formation Class on Zoom.
 The current subject is “An Introduction to the Hebrew Bible.”
 All are welcome to join the class online here.

-- For our Sunday 12:45pm Spanish-language service of Holy Eucharist, our Missioner, Luis Valencia, will live stream a Spanish-language offering of worship and preaching, drawing upon the resources of Morning Prayer in the prayer book.
+- For our Sunday 12:45pm we will live-stream a Spanish-language service of either Holy Eucharist or Morning Prayer (depending on the rector’s availability), with the assistance and leadership of our Missioner, Luis Valencia.
 This will be streamed live on the Spanish-language Iglesia de San Juan Facebook Page.

-The Parish Office is hereby closed.
+The Parish Office remains closed.
 However, we are still trying to help those who we know will be most affected by this pandemic:

 - Our Loving Spoonfuls Meal Ministry will continue but with a strict “curbside only” system.
 That means that an extremely limited number of volunteers (no more than five) will prepare the food in our publicly licensed kitchen.
 (Meals prepared at home may not be served publicly, according to Ottawa County Health Department Guidelines).
 During our regular serving times on Sunday afternoons and Wednesday evenings, a table will be setup outside the West Entrance and to-go containers with the hot meal for the day will be made available for pickup.
 Every effort will be made to avoid person-to-person contact so that the hungry may be fed while reducing risk for contagion